namanvashistha/ticket-booking-system/README.md

     php artisan migrate
     php artisan serve

+**For Automatic Deletion of expired tickets start the scheduler**
+    php artisan schedule:run

 ## Environment variables

 - `.env` - Environment variables can be set in this file